Figure painting (hobby): Model sizes

 Other common scales for models are 54mm and 72mm.
 These are less common as few games use models this big.
 Companies that make models in these sizes are often independent producers of models intended to be display models.
-As these models don't often get used for games they don't often suffer from scale creep.
+As these models do not often get used for games they do not often suffer from scale creep.
 The larger scale offers more opportunity for higher levels of detail that would otherwise be impossible to cast in smaller scales, as well as the larger size offering more physical space to include such details.
 Due to their larger size and higher levels of detail these are often the scales of choice for competition painters, where size restrictions allow them.

 For busts, the most common scales are 1:12 scale and 1:10 scale.
 These provide enough size to allow for sufficient detail, without being so large that the cast shadow of the sculpt onto itself interferes with the painting, as would happen with larger scales.
 As there is less prevalence of scale-creep in busts, and the larger size would make a heroic scale obvious and unnatural looking, many bust manufacturers have begun to include the upper torso and arms, as well as any held objects such as weapons, or even the whole torso from the waist up, as opposed to a more traditional bust of just the shoulders up.
 This is to increase the size of the models for additional visual interest and the physical surface area for additional details, and is most common with companies that produce busts specifically as display models or as competition pieces.